JSON handling

 or to get it work correctly.

-Q. Using Jackson, Boolean properties with names starting with "is" do not marshall properly
+Q. Jackson: Boolean properties with names starting with "is" do not marshall properly

 A. This is due to the way in which the Jackson ObjectMapper